jresmith/workhorse-aws-terraform/documentation/Reliability/SLIs, SLOs & SLAs.md

 ## Summary of Documentation

-This document needs to breifly overview was SLIs, SLOs & SLAs are, how they should be determined for a particular application and how they should be monitored.
+This document provides an overview of SLIs, SLOs & SLAs, including how they are defined, how they should be derived from application requirements, and how they should be monitored.

 SLIs (Service Level Indicators) are mesurables signals that we use to quantify the user experience of a service.
 They measure outcomes that matter to the end user, such as availability, latency, success rate, correctness & freshness.